OSGConnect/tutorial-matlab-HelloWorld/README.md

     Hello, World!
     =============

 If you get the above output, the binary execution is successful.
-Next, we see how we submit the job to a remote worker machine using HTcondor.
+Next, we see how to submit the job on a remote worker machine using HTcondor.

 ### Job execution and submission files

 Let us take a look at `hello_world.submit` file:

     Universe = vanilla                          # One OSG Connect vanilla, the preffered job universe is "vanilla"